 Introduction to Nursing

-Most nursing degrees tend to last for four years, and students will cover a wide variety of the different aspects of Nursing during this time.
-Compulsory courses in Life Sciences will take place, while placements in various community and medical centre will also see you take a hands on role with your skills.
-Lectures, tutorials, practical sessions and group work will cover each aspect of the profession.
+Most nursing degrees last for four years and students will cover a wide variety of the different aspects of Nursing during this time.
+Compulsory courses in life sciences will take place; while placements in various community and medical centres will enable students to gain firsthand experience of their profession.
+Lectures, tutorials, practical sessions and group work will cover each aspect of Nursing during study.